dNvl/communication/README.md

 # communication
-Just for messaging people on GitHub
+Just for messaging people on GitHub using the issue feature ;) Got to be creative getting in contact folks!